gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/usage.md

 Or is it...I guess you can create any of the below 3 classes by themselves.
 We might want documentation considering with / without Koin

-TODO try to get a miniminal demo using the WSDK library and use this code in the below samples.
+TODO try to get a miniminal demo using the SDK library and use this code in the below samples.

 TODO we should review the naming and grouping below.
 Maybe "cameraConnector" should be something more generic